Superluminal Transformations and Indeterminism

-The state of a system can be defined as the information recording the whole multigraph,\footnote{This is comparable with causal modeling language in \cite{vilasini2022general} where this graph can be read as potential causal connections (the wavy causal arrows), potential cause and affects relations (change in probability = solid ones in which the wavy causal arrows actualises), and then potential causal connections that do not actualise and hence do not satisfy affects relations- dashed arrows.
+The state of a system can be defined as the information recording the whole multigraph,\footnote{This is comparable with causal modeling language in \cite{vilasini2022general} where this graph shows potential causal connections (the wavy causal arrows), potential cause and affects relations (change in probability = solid ones in which the wavy causal arrows actualizes), and then potential causal connections that do not actualize and hence do not satisfy affects relations- dashed arrows.
 The relations are summarized in Definition 7 and Fig. 7 in \cite{vilasini2022general}}\footnote{The present framework bears some conceptual resemblance to causal set approaches developed by Sorkin, Dowker, and collaborators \cite{Dowker2005, Sorkin2003, Bombelli1987}, in the sense that causal and informational relations between events are treated as more fundamental than a fixed spacetime geometry.
 However, unlike causal set theory, we do not assume that spacetime itself is fundamentally discrete or represented by a partially ordered set.
 Our framework instead remains kinematical and informational in character, focusing on how event structures and informational accessibility transform under extended Lorentz-type transformations.} which is an ordered collection

 where $E(t)$ is the set of all events (nodes), $\Omega(t)$ is the set of all (potential and actual) causal connections (edges) which covers all possible alternative histories and futures, $P(t)$ is the set of individual propensities (weights) all at the considered time $t$.
 The manifold of our causal graph encompasses all potential events (as nodes, however, represent all possible events).
 Some of these will never actualize.
 This is why we have a multigraph, where the different types of edges distinguish exactly this.

 In \cite{del2019physics, gisin2020real, del2021relativity, gisin2021indeterminism, gisin2021synthese, del2021indeterminism, del2023prop, santo2023open, DelSantoGisin2024, del2025features}, the principle of finiteness of information density was enforced, according to which finite regions of space can contain only finite information.
 Hence, in a finite universe with a finite number of events, $G(t)$, which records all information about the events and their causal structure, must itself contain only finite information.
 Real numbers, which typically encode infinite information, are therefore not a natural choice for representing the propensities, which we therefore assume to be rational-valued.